m0zgen/system-checks/README.md

 ## System Checker script

-Works on this time only CentOS / Fedora / Ubuntu.
+Works on this time only CentOS / Fedora / Debian.

 * this script does not make any changes to your system
 * during operation, temporary files can be created in `/tmp` catalog